Home » Course » Breakfast

 Hashbrown Egg Bake is a simple breakfast or brunch casserole recipe made by layering hash browns, ham cubes, eggs and cheese together to create one unified dish of deliciousness.

-This Ham and Cheese Hashbrown Egg Casserole is perfect for the weekend brunch, holiday season, potlucks, whenever you need to serve a crowd, or when you want lots of leftovers! 🙂
+This ham and cheese hashbrown egg breakfast casserole is perfect for weekend brunch, holiday season, potlucks, whenever you need to serve a crowd, or when you want lots of leftovers! 🙂

 Hashbrown Egg Breakfast Casserole

-I love this Hashbrown Egg Bake for holidays and special occasions.
-It’s basically a casserole/larger version of my Hash Brown Egg Cups.
+I love this potato egg casserole for holidays and special occasions.
+It’s basically a casserole/larger version of my Hash Brown Egg Cups, and a cousin to my Sausage Tater Tot Breakfast Casserole.

-We make this hashbrown breakfast casserole for Christmas and Easter mornings, brunch for friends and families, or whenever we have a lot of people in the house and need a quick and delicious breakfast fix.
+We make this hashbrown breakfast casserole for Christmas morning and Easter brunch, to feed friends and families, or whenever we have a lot of people in the house and need a quick and delicious breakfast fix.

 Hashbrown egg bake is so much more than the sum of its parts – the combination of flavors and texture is comforting and oh-so-satisfying.

-Here’s why we love this delicious and simple hashbrown egg bake recipe:
+Here’s why we love this delicious and simple egg hashbrown casserole recipe:

 Ingredients